09Jul2025

 EVENT HIGHLIGHTS

-Organized by the Mary K. Yap Foundation, the inaugural “Little Chef Cookout Festive” took center stage as our newest addition to the array of activities designed to empower and uplift orphaned children within our community.
+Organized by the Mary K. Yap Foundation, the inaugural “Little Chef Cookout Festive” took center stage on December 25, 2023, at St. Francisco Xavier in Yangon, Myanmar.

 MTM sister